-NOTE: If the compiler has already moved an argument to a preserved register, the compiler will use it from there in the macro rather than moving it to the usual parameter register.
+NOTE: Parameters are normally passed on the stack.
+If the compiler has already moved an argument to a preserved register, the optimizer will use it from there in the macro rather than moving it to the stack.
 Therefore, always use a parameter name rather than a register name when coding a macro.